JimiIT92/BundlesMod/README.md

 This is like an early game version of the Shulker Box, allowing you to save some inventory space.

 # ⚙ How to get a Bundle?
-Getting a Bundle is really easy, as it doesn't require too much materials.
+Getting a Bundle is really easy, as it doesn't require too many materials.
 All you need are just 3 pieces of leather and 1 piece of string to create a Bundle!

 <img src="https://i.imgur.com/v36aLS3.png" />